Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_sub_panel.md

 ![LndTxLt](../../img/LndTxLt.jpg)

-Control the [external Landing and Taxi lamps.](../../systems/lighting.md) Left main gear must be down and locked for the switch to function.
-Lights are turned off automatically when the gear is turned in.
+Control the [external Landing and Taxi lamps.](../../systems/lighting.md) Left main gear must be down and locked for the switch to function

+> 💡 Lights are turned off automatically when the gear is turned in.

 ## External Stores Emergency Release